 Copies of the dissertation shall have on the title page the words “In partial fulfilment of requirements for the degree of PhD in Educational Studies.”
 The international copyright notice, which consists of three elements in the same line — the © symbol (the letter “C” enclosed in a circle), the name of the copyright owner (the student), and the year — should appear as a bottom line on the title page of the dissertation.

 Students are enrolled in the UPEI PhD program in Educational Studies as a full-time student for three years.
 This program also requires a residency of three semesters, normally completed consecutively.
 If, after three years, students have not completed all degree requirements, they continue to pay a maintenance fee to UPEI until all requirements are completed.
 Students have a maximum of seven years to complete all degree requirements.

-The UPEI PHD in Educational Studies includes four courses, a comprehensive portfolio, and a dissertation.
+The UPEI PhD in Educational Studies includes these courses, a comprehensive examination consisting of an ePortfolio and oral defence, and a dissertation.